jason-holloway-zz/GAC/README.md

 ### GAC
-Code to implement Generalized Assorted Cameras (see http://jrholloway.com/Projects/GAC)
+Code to implement Generalized Assorted Cameras (see [my webpage](http://jrholloway.com/Projects/GAC) for more information.

 Implementing GAC requires many steps, which I have split up into three parts:
 1) Calibration